ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 After the {{site.data.keyword.cloud_notm}} account and the {{site.data.keyword.cloud_notm}} infrastructure account are linked, the console automatically retrieves the {{site.data.keyword.cloud_notm}} infrastructure account credentials to communicate with your VMware® environment on {{site.data.keyword.cloud_notm}}.

 The stored {{site.data.keyword.cloud_notm}} infrastructure account credentials are used in future operations that require interaction with the {{site.data.keyword.cloud_notm}} infrastructure.

-## Setting notifications
-{: #useraccount-set-notif}

-You can also specify whether you want to receive email and console notifications for various events.

-### Procedure to set notifications
-{: #useraccount-set-notif-procedure}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Settings** from the left navigation pane.
-2. If you want to be notified by email when events occur, click **Enable email notifications**.
-3. If you want to be notified in the console when events occur, click **Enable console notifications**.

-### Results after you set notifications
-{: #useraccount-set-notif-results}

-If email or console notifications are enabled for certain instance events, you're notified by email or console messages when these events occur.

 ## Related links
 {: #useraccount-related}